This post was sponsored by Ling Ling, all opinions expressed in my post are my own.

 If you really want to go for it, fry them first, then add water to the pan and steam.
 After the water evaporates, fry them again for extra crispy potstickers!

-This is our favorite way to make them because they are extra flavorful!
+This is the best way to cook Ling Ling potstickers because they are extra flavorful!

 Ling Ling Potstickers come with their signature dipping sauce.
 It’s frozen in little packets, so I usually run them under hot water while I’m cooking the potstickers to defrost them.

 Our kids LOVE the “dip dip” sauce and they love the whole process of dipping their potsticker for every single bite!